fat-tire/floreantpos/README.md

 # FloreantPOS

+**Update 2-12-20**:  Github had another warning related to CVE-2019-17571 and log4j, so a more updated, hopefully patched version was included in pom.xml.
+This may break the build.
+Not sure.

 **Update 1-23-19**:  I did another quick update.
 Looks like the source on the /trunk branch hasn't been updated since 8/20/18.
 Also, github had a security alert for pom.xml (org.apache.httpcomponents was very old) so i patched it.  no idea if it will break the build.
 Enjoy.